-I’ve always had a bookcase wall in my home office but now it functions in a new way.
+Adding a bookcase pinboard helped my home office function in a new way.

-With so much information online these days, I find need less space for books and magazines but more for display and utility.
-So when my friend Jewel, who helped me with my Kitchen Picture Wall, also suggested replacing the framed Indian rubbings in my bookcase niches with a pair of pin boards, it made perfect sense.
-I could pin up all the desk clutter and — biggest plus of all — create super accessible spaces for my laptop and netbook PC.
+With so much information online these days I find need less space for books and magazines but more for display and utility.
+So when my friend Jewel, who helped me with my Kitchen Picture Wall, also suggested replacing the framed Indian rubbings in my bookcase niches with a pair of high-utility pinboards, it made perfect sense.
+I could get rid of all the desk clutter by pinning it up and and — biggest plus of all — create a super accessible space for my laptop.
 Some people work on a desktop with two or even three screens.
-That would give me ADD – but having my laptop handy for my scanning is perfect.
-While the netbook is used mainly for travel, the WiFi lets me turn it on anywhere in the house and it’s perfect as a guest room computer.
+That would give me ADD – but having my laptop handy for my scanning is perfect and it’s easy to use while standing at the bookcase.

-My office bookcase looked different in 2008 before we lived in the house full time.
+My office bookcase looked different before we lived in the house full time.
+It didn’t need to be as efficient — more decorative was fine.

-The niches are relatively small – 30” x 28.”
+The bookcase niches are relatively small – 30” x 28.”
 Pottery Barn Modular Linen Pinboards, which come in pairs, looked like a perfect fit.
-I don’t normally shop at PB due to ridiculous shipping charges based on a percentage of the order.
-But, I caught a 15% off sale with free shipping and went for it.
+I don’t normally shop at PB but I caught a 15% off sale with free shipping.

 The pinboards are clever.
 They come with D-rings pre-installed in two directions so they can be assembled to hang horizontally or vertically.